 Founded in 2015 by Kelly Slater and John Moore, sustainable fashion brand Outerknown is committed to sourcing its West Coast-casual clothing made with fair labor and environmentally-sustainable practices.

 Ninety percent of the fibers Outerknown sources are organic, recycled, or regenerated, and they promise lifetime repairs for their S.E.A. jeans to keep them out of landfills.
+Outerknown is an excellent option for organic cotton clothing for women and men.

 I love my Blanket Shirt from Outerknown, which is available for women and men.